dav1d-c/github-webhook-example/README.md

 Google has a wonderful GO module for intereacting with the GitHub v3 API:
 * https://github.com/google/go-github

-Githubevents is a GO module that will allow us to handle webhook events easily:
+Githubevents is a GO module that will allow us to handle the desired webhook events easily using `.OnRepositoryEventCreated()`:
 * https://github.com/cbrgm/githubevents

 It seems like we ought to be able to combine these GO modules into something that can solve the challenge outlined above quite eloquently.